iguannago/javascript/angularJS/infinityWorks/README.txt

 There are plenty of improvemtns to be considered:
 1. Move this app to a Spring Boot and Java project to make it more enterprise.
 2. Increase the coverage of junit code.
 If it was a Spring - Java project it would be much easier to follow TDD.
+3. Definitely the getRatingPercentages method can be refactored to avoid the DRY principle.
+Again because of I did not have much time I opted for the easiest way, but not the clean one.